Zastava Automobiles: 2005–2008

 Zastava automobiles have been sold and exported in Serbia, Bosnia and Herzegovina, Montenegro, Croatia, North Macedonia, Greece, Bulgaria, Lebanon, Libya, Syria, Ecuador, Tunisia, Poland, and Egypt (where Zastava cars were produced under the marque of the state owned Nasr car company).
 CEO of Zastava cars Zoran Radojević has declared that the company has received offers from African countries for technology transfer.
 It is believed that Congo was interested in starting production of the Zastava Florida and Egypt of the Zastava 128.

 In October 2005, an agreement with Fiat was reached for production of the Fiat Punto by Zastava for Eastern European markets, which would be commercialed as the Zastava 10.
 The Koral IN L, with a fuel injected 1.1 L Peugeot engine, met the European Union safety standards in a test supervised by the German Technischer Überwachungsverein (Technical Monitoring Association).
 This was seem as a chance to pave the way for export to EU countries.

 The Zastava 10, based on the Italian Fiat Punto Mark 2b, was the last Zastava's most modern car before this factory was taken by Fiat.

 Optional features included dual front airbags and air conditioning, as well as power windows.
 Although the Zastava 10 was Zastava's newest and best model at that time, it faced fierce competition in its home market against cars like the Volkswagen Polo.
 However, it had some advantages over many of its rivals, including price.
 As of December 2007, Zastava 10 price started at €7,550 in the Serbian market.
 In March 2007, the Zastava 10's share of the Serbian car market was 11% and the company started exporting cars to former Yugoslav republics in the first half of 2007, and with plans to add to Bulgaria and Albania as well.

 Production of all Zastava cars (Yugo, Skala 101 and Florida) ceased by November 20, 2008.
 After that day, the only car in production was to be Zastava 10 which has had its front part slightly modified and its name was changed to Punto Classic.

 In addition to the Punto Classic (ex-Zastava 10), Zastava was negotiating with Fiat for the production rights to another model not yet in production, a C-segment sedan, codenamed Project D200, to be manufactured for Fiat by Zastava and/or Tofaş of Turkey.
 It was considered to compete with the Dacia Logan.

-Zastava signed an agreement with General Motors to produce the Opel Astra G, but despite the start of industrial tests in Kragujevac, the project was enventually aborted.
+Zastava signed an agreement with General Motors to produce the Opel Astra G, but despite the start of industrial tests in Kragujevac, the project was eventually aborted.